Costello8/europe-map/README.md

 The original map was created using the D3 framework (https://d3js.org).
 Shape files were obtained from Natural Earth http://www.naturalearthdata.com

 The projection used is an Lambert azimuthal equal-area projection.
 This projection is recommended by Eurostat.
 It preserves areas but introduces distorsions in angles

+The PNG format is included in the repository to allow you to preview the blank map. in case you don't have illustrator.